core-coin/go-core/README.md

 ### A Full node on the Devin network (PoW)

 Transitioning towards developers, if you'd like to play around with creating CORE contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join one of the tests networks (Devin, Koliba) with your node, which is fully equivalent to the main network, but with play-Core only.
+In other words, instead of attaching to the main network, you want to join the test network (Devin) with your node, which is fully equivalent to the main network, but with play-Core only.

 ```shell
 $ gocore --devin console